bmingles/deephave-react-spectrum-spike/docs/SYNOPSIS.md

   ![Custom Hooks](custom-hooks.png)
 - For most components, 100K items can be scrolled performantly.
 The `TableView` is the exception which can sometimes take a 1-2 seconds to re-render after scrolling to an unloaded window

+See [src/containers](../src/containers) folder for entry points into examples.

 #### TODO

 - Sorting has not been implemented